 How to submit an article proposal

-We welcome proposals for three types of content:
+We welcome proposals for the following types of content:

-- Instructional (e.g. performance tuning, data architecture techniques, how-to stories on technical topics)
+- Instructional—for example, performance tuning, data architecture techniques, and how-to stories on technical topics

-- Educational (How does it work?
-Why does it work?)
+- Educational—for example: How does it work?
+Why does it work?

-- Descriptive (e.g. technical papers, case studies, case histories, business/technical scenarios)
+- Descriptive—for example, technical papers, case studies, case histories, business and technical scenarios